-From the editors.
-24 September marks the 100 anniversary of the death of a prominent statesman of Tsarist Russia, the Minister of the Interior, a member of the State Council, Pyotr Nikolayevich Durnovo.
-In connection with this anniversary, we offer the attention of our readers to an essay by the Doctor of Historical Sciences Andrei Alexandrovich Ivanov, covering in detail the biography, views and activities of this undoubtedly outstanding person who has provided many services to Russia through his activities.
+From the editor.
+September 24 marks the 100th anniversary of the death of a prominent statesman of Tsarist Russia, Minister of Internal Affairs, member of the State Council, Pyotr Nikolaevich Durnovo.
+In connection with this anniversary, we offer our readers an essay by Dr. historical Sciences Andrei Aleksandrovich Ivanov, covering in detail the biography, views and activities of this, without a doubt, an outstanding person who rendered a lot of services to Russia by his activities.
 This essay was written for the book "Right Russia", which was published in early summer.
-More information about the book and the terms of its acquisition can be found here.
+You can read more about the book and the terms of its purchase here.

-"Durnovo was one of those able to do history", - such words were answered by the famous Russian publicist MO O., a prominent statesman and political figure Peter Nikolayevich Durnovo.
+“Durnovo was one of those who are able to make history,” - with these words, the famous Russian publicist M.O. responded to the death of a prominent statesman and politician Pyotr Nikolayevich Durnovo.
 Menshikov.
 Name P.N.
-Durnovo has long attracted the attention of historians and publicists due to the “prophetic” note that he submitted on the eve of World War I to Emperor Nicholas II, with surprising accuracy predicting the consequences of the military confrontation between Russia and Germany, but it is remarkable not only that.
-Durnovo, who served as Minister of the Interior in the revolutionary 1905-1906 years, and then, for several years, led the right group of the State Council, was one of the most authoritative conservative politicians of the early XX century, whose state of mind, outstanding ability, will and decisiveness noted as his associates, and enemies.
+Durnovo has long attracted the attention of historians and publicists thanks to a “prophetic” note that he submitted to Emperor Nicholas II on the eve of the First World War, predicting with surprising accuracy the consequences of the military confrontation between Russia and Germany, but it is not only remarkable for this.
+Durnovo, who served as Minister of the Interior during the revolutionary 1905-1906 years, and then, over the years, led the right-wing group of the State Council, was one of the most respected conservative politicians of the early 20th century, whose state mind, outstanding abilities, will and determination were noted both like-minded and enemies.